 The best way to take advantage of such a position is to request the security details that offer the best access to the powers that be.

-Working as a lobby desk security guard in production, development, and executive offices is an amazing opportunity to get on a first name basis with executives, as well as visiting producers, directors, talent, etc. These types of officers all too often receive holiday gifts from the powers that be, as well as daily food, treats, etc.
+Working as a lobby desk security guard in production, development, and executive offices is a fantastic opportunity to get on a first-name basis with executives, as well as visiting producers, directors, talent, etc. These types of officers all too often receive holiday gifts from the powers that be, as well as daily food, treats, etc.

 That’s how close screenwriters can get to them in this position.
 After some time, it’s just a matter of finding the proper moment to possibly say, “I’m working on a great spec about a menacing great white shark that terrorizes a small island community.”